mohamedlolx/Restaurant-order-one-page-React-hooks/README.md

 - start the development server with `npm start`

 We use the following tehcnologies:

-1-React: useState,useEffect,useContext and useReducer.
+- React: useState,useEffect,useContext and useReducer.
-2-JSX throught React (HTML,JS).
+- JSX throught React (HTML,JS).
-3-Css Through React (Module.css).
+- Css Through React (Module.css).

 sample of the one page web application: